sjmanley/Password_Generator/README.md

 <br>
 Working the Pasword Generator with Javascript.
 Completed the HTML and CSS...got the JavaScript working!
 <br>
 Click the red Generate Password button to start the prompts.
 It will prompt you through the symbols that you would like in your password.
-If you choose something other than the correct lenght you will be promtped again to reselect the correct lenght or character.
+If you choose something other than the correct length you will be alerted again to reselect the correct length or character.
 <br>
 Once you have gone through all the prompts your passwrod will be generated to the text box on the screen.
 <br>